idameitil/sdpl-utilizing-gts/README.md

 ### Super cluster analysis
 Run HHblits all clusters against all: `sh src/ssn-clustering/super-cluster-analysis/hhblits.sh [timestamp]`.
 This will create a .hhr file for each cluster (in `data/wzy/ssn-clusterings/[timestamp]/clusters/[cluster]/[cluster.hhr]`).

-Make HMM supercluster network edge file: `python src/ssn-clustering/super-cluster-analysis/make-hmm-edge-file.py [timestamp] 110`.
+Make HMM supercluster network edge file: `python src/ssn-clustering/super-cluster-analysis/make-hmm-edge-file.py [timestamp] [supercluster_threshold]`.
 This will create the file `data/wzy/ssn-clusterings/[timestamp]/hmm_edges110` that can be visualized in Cytoscape.

-Get super clusters: `python src/ssn-clustering/super-cluster-analysis/get-super-clusters.py [timestamp] 110`.
+Get super clusters: `python src/ssn-clustering/super-cluster-analysis/get-super-clusters.py [timestamp] [supercluster_threshold]`.
 This will create the file `data/wzy/ssn-clusterings/{timestamp}/superclusters.tsv` and a folder for each supercluster with a fasta file in `data/wzy/ssn-clusterings/{timestamp}/super-clusters`.

 Prepare MSAs for super clusters: `python src/ssn-clustering/super-cluster-analysis/prepare-super-cluster-alignments.py [timestamp]`